ABOUT THE OP GREENHOUSE

 The OP NYC Greenhouse program began in 2018 as NYC-based accelerator for directors, writers, composers, choreographers, designers and other generative artists first and foremost to seed ambitious and unexpected work, form new relationships and develop a new generation of performance.
 For the Orchard Project, it aims to extend the strength of support that has set the organization apart into a resource for its growing network of artists.

 The Greenhouse provides a year plus of ongoing support to artists looking to generate new material and join the Orchard Project family.
-The program manifests in bi-monthly meetings in its first year and monthly meetings in its second (optional) year.
+The program manifests in bi-monthly meetings and occasional NYC based convenings members.

 Members can collaborate with other members during sprints or not, can work on multiple ideas simultaneously, or can simply provide a sounding board and feedback to others – the goal is that the cohort supports each other through this exploration and development process that has been a tent-pole of the OP both before and during COVID.